inadarei/connect-thumbs/README.md

    You may want to periodically clean-up that folder.
  * decodeFn - custom decoder function.
 Defaults to one that decodes base64-encoded full URLs.
  * allowedExtensions - file (path) extensions that connect-thumbs will try to thumbnail.
 Defaults to: jpg, jpeg, gif and png.
  * presets - json object describing various image presets.
-You can indicate width, height and compression level for each.
+You can indicate width, height and quality level for each.
+Quality adjusts image compression level and its value ranges from 0 to 100 (best).

     Currently width is required and it is the only required argument.
 Expect more flexibility here in the following versions.

 ## Serving Behind a Web Server